-- Any portion of a claim posted to your HCSA will be automatically reimbursed to you on a monthly or quarterly basis.
-If you are coordinating benefits with an alternate benefit plan, talk to an Alberta Blue Cross Customer Service representative at 780-498-8000 or 1-800-661-6995 to make arrangements for submission of your claims to the alternate insurance provider. - If the payment is \$100 or more, payment will be issued to you monthly by Alberta Blue Cross.
-If the payment is less than \$100, payment will be issued quarterly by Alberta Blue Cross.
-Quarterly payments are issued in April, July, October and January.
+Any portion of a claim posted to your HCSA will be automatically reimbursed to you on a monthly (\$100 or more) or quarterly (at least \$5 but less than \$100) basis.
+Quarterly payments are issued in January, April, July and October.
+If you are coordinating benefits with an alternate benefit plan, talk to an Alberta Blue Cross Customer Service representative at 780-498-8000 or 1-800-661-6995 if you require assistance.